antimof/UxPlay/README.md

    export DISPLAY=:0
    nohup uxplay [options] > FILE &
 ```
-  Sound and video will play on the remote host, UxPlay will still keep running if the ssh session is closed.
+  Sound and video will play on the remote host; "nohup" will keep uplay running if the ssh session is closed.
   Terminal output is saved to FILE (which can be /dev/null to discard it).

 ### Non-Debian-based Linux or \*BSD